ParaLock/Bedrock/README.md

 # Bedrock
-Bedrock is an agent oriented modular, extendable and mathematically verifiable algorithms framework designed with clean architecture and SOLID principles at the forefront.
+Bedrock is an agent based modular, extendable and mathematically verifiable algorithms framework designed with clean architecture and SOLID principles at the forefront.

 # Overview